 Hey friends!
 It's been quite the week, hasn't it?
 Those of you also in England can surely understand why I simply could not turn the oven on this week (I should have tried cooking just via the sun...).
 Using the microwave caused enough of a rise in ambient temperature!
 Since it's still the height of strawberry season, I thought we'd put those babies to one more good use for you.
 No blending them up and baking them this week - today's all about keeping them whole but making them even more delicious than they are plain.
-By covering them in chocolate, obvs.
+We're talkin' about vegan chocolate-covered strawberries, obvs.

 Now clearly this is not the most involved recipe!
 But for those of you who haven't made chocolate-covered strawberries before, I'm here to show you just how easy it is.
 Essentially, you need exactly...two ingredients.
 Strawberries, and chocolate.
 And I add salt.
 And sure, you probably knew that that's all you need, but you thought maybe the process was hard?
 A little too fussy for you?
 Nope, it's easy!
 You need to melt chocolate and to have room in your fridge.
 Let's get down to it so you can treat yo self any time.

 You need to wash your strawberries and then dry them really really well; we don't want the chocolate to touch any water because it'll go 'eww and oh no!' and get a weird texture.

 Here's another picture just because man, HOW BEEYOOTIFUL ARE THEY?